toradex/moses/clients/python/docs/DevicesApi.md

 # **device_getcontainers**
 > list[DockerContainer] device_getcontainers(device_id)

-list containers
+List containers

-Get containers running on a specified device
+Get a list of the containers on a specific device

 ### Example